steveharville/load_tables/README.md

 Python turned out to be the right choice and the script was very easy to write.
 The only tricky part was recognizing the date fields.
 Those are unquoted like a numeric field but contain literals like JAN,FEB, etc. Python and cx-Oracle handled everything with a minimum of effort on my part.

-Create the csv files in a dedicated subdirectory like : tablename.csv first row contains the table column names
+Create the csv files in a dedicated subdirectory like : tablename.csv, the first row of each csv file must contain the column names